 As the daughter and mother of veterans with dramatically different experiences, she offers a unique perspective of the observance.

 “Veterans Day reminds me that freedom isn’t free or easy to maintain,” Donna shares.
-“Our military and military families put everything on the line for the love of our country and we need to be thankful for their sacrifice and service.”
+“Our military and military families put everything on the line for the love of our country, and we need to be thankful for their sacrifice and service.”

 Donna has long been connected with the military.
-Currently a practice manager in our Cincinnati market, she previously worked as a recruiter for the Department of Defense, as well as the Office of the Treasury.
+Currently a practice manager in our Cincinnati market, she previously worked as a recruiter for the Department of Defense as well as the Office of the Treasury.

-Donna started the nonprofit BOOTS (Benevolent Order of Those Serving) with a Marine who she met when he returned from his first deployment to the Middle East.
+Donna started the nonprofit BOOTS (Benevolent Order of Those Serving) with a Marine she met when he returned from his first deployment to the Middle East.

 “For several years to follow, he and my oldest son, John, seemed to be on opposite deployment schedules,” she says.
 “When one was home, the other was gone.
 It became very clear to us that there were family needs not being met for those left behind during a loved one’s deployment.”

-Donna utilized her background as a federal recruiter, and began recruiting volunteers to help with car repair, lawn maintenance, painting, childcare, emergency plumbing repair and other services.
+Donna utilized her background as a federal recruiter and began recruiting volunteers to help with car repair, lawn maintenance, painting, childcare, emergency plumbing repair and other services.
 She also had connections with the Veterans Administration and other channels to help locate those who might be in need.

 “To military families, thank you, thank you, thank you for your sacrifice and service,” Donna expresses.
-“To, employers, thank you for policies that allow leave so our military can continue to train.”
+“To employers, thank you for policies that allow leave so our military can continue to train.”

 And to others, Donna urges patience with those returning from deployment and to show gratitude to them for their service.